NovasTaylor/Test/pages/mydoc/mydoc_senddata_shacl_shapes.md

 }
 </pre>

-### Verify
+<font class='ruleComponent'>Verify</font>
  The query below correctly lists the AnimalSubjects with start and end date data issues as 99T2, 99T5, 99T8, 99T9.

 <pre class='sparql'>
-## RC 3: Verify : Pull all subject IDs that od not have one start and one End date
+#--- RC 3: Verify : Pull all subject IDs that do not have one start and one End date
 SELECT ?animalLabel ?beginDate ?endDate (COUNT(?beginDate) AS ?numBeginDate)
        (COUNT(?endDate) AS ?numEndDate)
 WHERE{